SoaringMoon/WaifuNetwork/Guidelines for Editors/Guidelines for Editors.md

 Do not all placeholder OP images unless they are relevant to conversation.

+Make sure all images stay within the Images folder to reduce clutter.
+Rename images files with title case.
+Obsidian automagically changes all renamed content in all pages for you.

 # Formatting
 Do not use headings for any page that are not a post number, the files are already named.